opf/openproject/docs/installation-and-operations/misc/migration/README.md

 #=> e.g.: postgres://dbusername:dbpassword@dbhost:dbport/dbname
 ```

 First the dump has to be extracted (unzipped) and then restored.
-The command used should look very similar to this:
+The command used should look very similar to the following.
+The `--clean` option is used to drop any database object within `<dbname>` so ensure this is the correct database you want to restore, as you will lose all data within it!

 ```
 # Restore the PostgreSQL dump